roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      Note that it is *extremely* important to switch to the master branch, with the checkout command above, before you run "git pull".

-39. Create an application/testing/review branch, and apply the patches from the files you saved in step (37), from within your MUA:
+7. Create an application/testing/review branch, and apply the patches from the files you saved in maintainer step (5), from within your
+     MUA:

      ```
        git checkout -b REVIEW_implement_foo_for_bar_vN master